Table of contents

 We have seen farmers who have had livestock die.
 I have spoken to parents outside this chamber who live close to gas wells.
 They have said that their children are bleeding from the nose.
-We have seen the tragic consequences here in Queensland: People like Mr George Bender, taking their own lives after lengthy struggle with this massive CSG industry.
+So we have seen the tragic consequences here in Queensland: People like Mr George Bender, taking their own lives after lengthy struggle with this massive CSG industry.

 When an individual farmer is dealing with a multinational company of such power, how can they compete with that influence?
 I have always believed that governments should be there to help the little guy.
 But, no, governments here in Queensland are helping the big multinationals, not the little guy.

 We know that opening this country up to more damaging fracking will not help push down the price of gas.
 Because price is linked to the international market.
 Who is to blame for where we are today?

 Government and Multinationals to blame